PelionIoT/client-e2e-python-test-library/README.md

   ```

-- Tests can be also run with [Linux build of the Device Management Client](https://www.pelion.com/docs/device-management/current/connecting/linux-on-pc.html) by giving the compiled binary in the `--local_binary=./mbedCloudClientExample.elf` argument. **Note,** update test is not supported with Linux build.
+- You can also run tests with the [Linux build of the Device Management Client](https://www.pelion.com/docs/device-management/current/connecting/linux-on-pc.html) by passing the compiled binary in the `--local_binary=./mbedCloudClientExample.elf` argument.

+**Note:** Testing of the update functionality is not supported with the Linux build.

 ### Running a test set